raseen3/git-basics/README.md

 Delete a specific stash from all your previous stashes

+### git tag -a tag-name -m "tag message"

+creates a tag named tag-name with a message tied to current commit (can specify commit)

 ## Branches

 ### git checkout branch-name

-switches you to the specified branch
+switches you to the specified branch (can also switch you to a specified tag if that is set up)

 ### git checkout -b new-Branch-Name